dmarx/awesome_modern_pedagogy/README.md

 * selections from fast.ai
 * whatever that illustration of the different parallelization schemes was
 * 3b1b selections
-* that video deriving the gaussian distribution
 * that video illustrating how to use dual numbers for forward mode differentiation
 * srush selection, e.g. tensor puzzles, minitorch
 * that LLM from scratch video, I wanna say... karpathy?

-## Honorable Mentions
+* the galaxy zoo solution blog post
+* selection from HF, call it the transformers course?
+* scrollytelling selection

+## ...in Topics Adjacent to AI/ML

-* that rust puzzle thing
+* that rust puzzle-style tutorial. rustlings?
+* that video deriving the gaussian distribution
+* those videos on continuity, curvature, splines.... what's her face, can't recall her name